rackerlabs/rackspace-how-to/content/general/rackspace-billing-faq.md

 You can delete cloud servers and services by using the [Cloud Control Panel](https://login.rackspace.com).
-To cancel Rackspace support for Azure, create a ticket for our billing team.
+To cancel Rackspace support for Azure, create a ticket for our Billing team.

 #### Am I still charged if my servers are suspended?